Insights

 For a kid's perspective on these issues, you might also enjoy reading about the impact of social media on teen mental health, written by my son, Francis.

 Finally, if you would like to know what we first learned when we began using Joey.
-Some of what I share in this Article is senstive and a little embarrassing, but I think it is worth sharing if this helps other parents learn what practical options are out there that might be right for them.
-I don't care if you use Joey, I care that parents are aware that they do have options and they don't have to dispair.
+Some of what I share in this article is sensitive and a little embarrassing, but I think it is worth sharing if this helps other parents learn what practical options are out there that might be right for them.
+I don't care if you use Joey, I care that parents are aware that they do have options and they don't have to despair.

 Three things we learned from AI message monitoring, and a confession

-How Joey helps Joey analyses your child's messages across all platforms and summarises what you need to know about these key concerns.
-Our AI has been trained to understand the nuances of teen communication, slang and coded language while still respecting their privacy.
+Joey analyses your child's messages across all popular messaging and social media platforms, providing parents with intelligent alerts across a range of concerns.
+The Joey AI has been trained to understand the nuances of teen communication, slang and coded language while still respecting their privacy.